 “Body is disabled.
 Irish works perfectly,” my T-shirt screams in bold letters.
 That’s pretty much all you have to know about my personality.
-In the past six years, my body has thrust my neuropathy from invisible to visible, which necessitated my buying Noola, the rollator.
+In the past seven years, my body has thrust my neuropathy from invisible to visible, which necessitated my buying Noola the Rollator.
 Yes, that’s her name.
 She’s my little black hot-rod with flame decals, headlights, the most obnoxious bell known to humankind, and cool rear reflector tape.
 Noola’s my wheels.
-I only got her a few months ago and I feel prouder than a teen with their own car.
+I only got her a few months ago, and I feel prouder than a teen with their own car.

 Ah, there’s nothing like extreme sports, I think to myself as I approach the third circle of hell.
 That’s a three-way stop where the overly-scheduled denizen in minivans express their impatience at having to wait an entire half-minute for me to get to the other side.
 I feel bad for cutting into their mercurially hot yoga class time.
 I’m sure each second of sweating to ethereal music to take their mind off their entitled spawn is far more precious than my crossing over unscathed.
 Poor souls.

 The only reason I’m attempting this at all is because the snow hasn’t begun yet, and I can still get out on my own.
 Okay, so.
 Let’s push this wee button and get to the median at least.
 Then we can push the next one and make it to the mall.
 Ah, crap, is there a ramp down that path?
 I forgot.
 Oh good, there is.
-The city planners love their stairs here.
+The ’burb planners love their stairs.

 Traffic is not so bad today, so I might make it all the way without—and I realize nope.
 Hello, minivan with the driver who’s giving me a filthy stare.
 Eat shit and have a nice day!
 The vehicle zooms past me with a passive-aggressive fierceness I’ve come to know and despise around here.
 Those yoga classes must hand out free orgasms to first arrivals.

-Anyway, back to the adventure of crossing the road to get to a coffee shop.
+Now then, back to the adventure of crossing the road to get to a coffee shop.
 The ramp down the slope is a mix of interlocking brick and cobblestone, because I guess it looks pretty, but I need to stare at the ground constantly in case Noola’s wheels get caught in a misalignment or wide crack on the ground.
-This is a real issue.
-Several times because of “aesthetics” around curbs, Noola’s wheels fell into an indentation and the rollator bucked, nearly sending me flying.
-Also because of the suburban need for beauty over function, concrete ribbons finishing off curbs that slighlty ramp down to the street can cause my rollator to get stuck.
+On several occasions because of “aesthetics” around curbs, Noola’s wheels fell into an indentation and the rollator bucked, nearly sending me flying.
+Also, because of the suburban need for beauty over function, concrete ribbons finishing off curbs that slightly ramp down to the street can cause my rollator to get stuck.
 I have a foot pedal to lift Noola to clear a curb, but sometimes I cannot see any sunken concrete on the street, especially when it’s covered with weeds.
-One time Noola bucked and then came down on my foot.
+One time, Noola bucked and then came down on my foot.
 Thankfully, no bones were broken, but it could have happened.

 So, yeah, all you cliff climbers, I take risks, too!